brightcove/brightcove-player-sdk-ios-sidecarsubtitles/README.md

 * If your videos are being retrieved from the Brightcove Playback API, your renditions must include a master M3U8 playlist.
 The Sidecar Subtitle plugin does not work with single rendition M3U8 playlists.

-* If you are providing a Subtitle playlist to the plugin, and that subtitle playlist includes links to web vtt files that respond as 404, playback will fail.
+* If you are providing a subtitle playlist to the plugin, and that subtitle playlist includes links to web vtt files that respond as 404, playback will fail.
 This is a bug in Apple's AVPlayer.